BigMurph619/Emerald-Monomon/readme.md

 8. You may fight the trainers in the Soda Shack AND obtain the Sodas.

-9. You must fight Winona prior to the Kecleon encounter with Steven.
+9. You must fight Winona immediately after Kecleon encounter with Steven.

 10. You must fight the Lilycove Rival prior to entering Mt.
 Pyre.